isc-projects/bind9/doc/arm/reference.rst

    this option is discouraged.

 ``ixfr-from-differences``
-   When ``yes`` and the server loads a new version of a master zone from its zone file or receives a new version of a slave file via zone transfer, it will compare the new version to the previous one and calculate a set of differences.
-The differences are then logged in the zone's journal file such that the changes can be transmitted to downstream slaves as an incremental zone transfer.
+   When ``yes`` and the server loads a new version of a primary zone from its zone file or receives a new version of a secondary file via zone transfer, it will compare the new version to the previous one and calculate a set of differences.
+The differences are then logged in the zone's journal file such that the changes can be transmitted to downstream secondaries as an incremental zone transfer.

-   By allowing incremental zone transfers to be used for non-dynamic zones, this option saves bandwidth at the expense of increased CPU and memory consumption at the master.
+   By allowing incremental zone transfers to be used for non-dynamic zones, this option saves bandwidth at the expense of increased CPU and memory consumption at the primary server.
 In particular, if the new version of a zone is completely different from the previous one, the set of differences will be of a size comparable to the combined size of the old and new zone version, and the server will need to